upbound/docs/content/contribute/code-style.md

 ```
 ````

 Copying a single line is also supported without using the ending line number.
-For example to copy only line 3 use `{copy-lines="3"}`.
+For example to copy line 3 use `{copy-lines="3"}`.

 {{<hint "important" >}}
 The line number range must be in quotations.